Dre Campbell Farm

 1. Clean Up Fallen Fruits and Nuts

-One of the best ways to stop a skunk from coming around is to make your property undesirable to them.
+One of the best ways to stop a skunk from coming around is to make your property undesirable.

 Start by cleaning up fallen fruits and nuts.
 These are a favorite food of skunks, so if you take away their food source, they’re less likely to stick around.